clem9123/Quebec_forest_recruitment_and_disturbances/ms/recruitment_ms.md

 # Abstract (max 400 mots)

-Context: Climate change poses challenges to tree populations, leading to responses such as evolution, migration, and extinction.
-In Quebec Forest, despite migration, tree species do not reach their optimal climatic niche.
-Understanding tree establishment patterns in this transitional zone between temperate and boreal forests is crucial for adapted forest management.
+Context.
+Tree recruitment is a critical step to initiate species range shifts in forest under climate change.
+While non-climatic factors may slow down sapling establishment, canopy disturbances may promote episodic recruitment pulses of migrating species.
+Yet, our understanding of how different factors control tree recruitment dynamics at range margins remains limited.

-Method: We examined the impact of disturbances on tree regeneration and colonization using a Bayesian hurdle model with presence and abundance data from 1970 to 2021.
+Method.
+We analyzed forest inventory data sampled from 1970 to 2021 in Quebec, Canada, to study the effect of different disturbances on the recruitment dynamics of saplings (1 to 3 cm in diameter).
+For each of the most abundant species in the boreal-temperate ecotone, we fitted a Bayesian hurdle model on presence and abundance data to quantify the role of climate, disturbances, and stand characteristics.

-Results: We found a significant range shifts for temperate species, with a predominant influence of conspecific adult presence.
-Disturbances had diverse effects, generally benefiting Acer rubrum (red maple), while total disturbances had a positive impact on early succession species and partial cut favored temperate species to a greater extent.
+Results.
+Significant shifts in the distribution of temperate species northwards were observed.
+Recruitment was primarily influenced by the presence of conspecific adults, while disturbances had diverse effects.
+Clearcut and fires had a short-term positive impact on pioneer species, whereas partial cuts promoted the recruitment of temperate species.
+Red maple (*Acer rubrum*), a generalist and opportunistic temperate species, particularly benefited from all types of disturbances.

-Conclusion: Shaping disturbance patterns could promote certain species and facilitate latitudinal shift.
-However, the importance of conspecific adult presence suggests that additional measures, such as assisted migration through plantation, may be necessary to ensure the continuity of ecosystem services.
+Conclusion.
+Temporal patterns of sapling recruitment provided an early signal of northward migrations of temperate tree species and indicated that important compositional changes are underway.
+However, disturbances can influence the magnitude and direction of these range shifts and should thus be considered in projections of future species distribution.
+While partial cuts favors the recruitment of temperate species at their northern limit, fires, limited dispersal, and edaphic conditions can greatly reduce their potential migrations.

 # Keywords